aviars/poet/POET_specification.md

 # API Payload

+The API call will be a POST with a json payload to /api/entitycheck/ on the POET Server.

-The call to the POET API endpoint will be a PUT request with a JSON payload as follows :
+The call to the POET API endpoint will be a POSTT request with a JSON payload as follows :

     {
      “requested_by”: requester_email,